-You are hereHome › Hal Marcus College of Science & Engineering (CSE) › Department of Earth and Environmental Sciences › Meyer-Arendt, Klaus J. › Tourism Development on the North Yucatan Coast Style APAChicagoHarvardIEEEMLATurabian Choose the citation style.
+You are hereHome › Hal Marcus College of Science & Engineering (CSE) › Department of Earth and Environmental Sciences › Meyer-Arendt, Klaus J. › Tourism development on the north Yucatan Coast Style APAChicagoHarvardIEEEMLATurabian Choose the citation style.
 Meyer-Arendt, K. J. (1991).
-Tourism Development on the North Yucatan Coast: Human Response to Shoreline Erosion and Hurricanes.
-Geojournal, 23(4), 327-336.
-Download PDF Tourism Development on the North Yucatan Coast Details Type Journal Article Title Tourism Development on the North Yucatan Coast: Human Response to Shoreline Erosion and Hurricanes Contributor(s) Meyer-Arendt, Klaus J. (author) Located In GeoJournal Volume 23 Issue 4 Start Page 327 End Page 336 Date 1991 Abstract The barrier coast of north Yucatan has been evolving into a beachfront recreational landscape since the introduction of passenger rail service between MCricla and Progreso in 1881.
+Tourism development on the north Yucatan Coast: Human response to shoreline erosion and hurricanes.
+GeoJournal, 23(4), 327-336.
+Download PDF Tourism development on the north Yucatan Coast Details Type Journal Article Title Tourism development on the north Yucatan Coast: Human response to shoreline erosion and hurricanes Contributor(s) Meyer-Arendt, Klaus J. (author) Located In GeoJournal ISSN 0343-2521 Volume 23 Issue 4 Start Page 327 End Page 336 Date 1991 Use/Reproduction 1991 (Apr) by Kluwer Academic Publishers Abstract The barrier coast of north Yucatan has been evolving into a beachfront recreational landscape since the introduction of passenger rail service between Méricla and Progreso in 1881.
 Beginning in the 19505, middle-class vacation home construction spread laterally outward from Progreso, and even distal fishing and salt-gathering villages became engulfed by a recreational landuse overlay.
 In spite of geomorphic evidence of marine transgression, such as dune scarps and washover fans, the focus of recreational urbanization has been the beachfront.
 And although attempts at retarding shore erosion have taken place since the 1960s, hazard perception has remained generally low until the late 1980s.
 When Hurricane Gilbert blew across the Yucatan peninsula in 1988, damage to beachfront structures, highways, boats, and salt ponds was extensive.
 The barrier environment exhibited extensive overwashing and breaching, especially in areas of human modification, and the lagoon ecosystem experienced considerable ecologic disruption.
-Because the north Yucatan coast is a locus of domestic tourism, and the thousands of uninsured summer homes are owned largely by members of MCrida's middle class, reconstruction since Gilbert has been slow.
+Because the north Yucatan coast is a locus of domestic tourism, and the thousands of uninsured summer homes are owned largely by members of Mérida's middle class, reconstruction since Gilbert has been slow.
 Incipient trends of international tourism development have slowed since 1988.